1. Secure Boot

 There are two main options for writing a value in OTP.
 The first option employs the SmartSnippets Toolbox and the second option makes use of the CLI programmer tool.
 In this tutorial, the former option is demonstrated.
 To continue execute the following steps:

-In the OTP Header[Device: DA1469x-00] window click on Connect.
+Click on the Connect button (6) at the bottom.
 Log messages should be displayed on the Log window.

 In the Manage Configuration Script window select Register Configuration (1) and then click Add (2):